 American Psychological Foundation Board of Trustees

-Dr. Cantor served as the 105th president of the American Psychological Association (1996) and has been an active advocate for professional psychology since she earned her degree as a member of the first class of the Rutgers University Graduate School of Applied and Professional Psychology in 1976.
-She chaired the Psychology in the Schools Committee of the New Jersey Psychological Association (NJPA) and later became a member of the NJPA board and its president (1986).
+Dorothy Cantor served as the 105th APA president (1996) and has been an active advocate for professional psychology since she earned her degree as a member of the first class of the Rutgers University Graduate School of Applied and Professional Psychology in 1976.
+She chaired the Psychology in the Schools Committee of the New Jersey Psychological Association and later became a member of the NJPA board and its president (1986).
 She was a member of the APA Council of Representatives for New Jersey, and then a member of the APA Board of Directors before serving as APA president.
-Dr. Cantor initiated the Task Force on the Changing Gender Composition of Psychology while serving on the APA board, as well as the Task Force on Adolescent Girls.
-She is the author of six books, most recently, “Finding Your Voice and What Do You Want To Do When You Grow Up?”.
+Cantor initiated the Task Force on the Changing Gender Composition of Psychology while serving on the APA board, as well as the Task Force on Adolescent Girls.
+She is the author of six books, including “Finding Your Voice and What Do You Want To Do When You Grow Up?”.

-Ms. Straus became APF's first executive director in 1991 when the organization had assets of less than $990,000.
+Elisabeth Straus became APF's first executive director in 1991 when the organization had assets of less than $990,000.
 The organization has since grown into a thriving $15 million foundation.
-Prior to her position with the foundation, Ms. Straus had a long career as an educator and writer.
-Previously, she was director of communications and student placement at the Human Resources Research Organization's Technical Education Center in Washington.
+Prior to her position with the foundation, Straus had a long career as an educator and writer.
+Previously, she was director of communications and student placement at the Human Resources Research Organization's Technical Education Center in Washington, D.C.
 As a researcher for the National Federation of Business and Professional Women's Clubs in 1980, she provided position papers and background information to the White House on the Equal Rights Amendment.
-Ms. Straus graduated magna cum laude, Phi Beta Kappa from the University of Pennsylvania and received a Master of Arts from the University of Wisconsin at Madison.
+Straus graduated magna cum laude, Phi Beta Kappa from the University of Pennsylvania, and received a Master of Arts from the University of Wisconsin at Madison.

-Dr. Brewer received his BA in psychology from Hendrix College and his MA and PhD degrees in experimental psychology from the University of Arkansas.
-He also did graduate work at Indiana University and postdoctoral work at Harvard University and the University of Michigan.
+Charles Brewer received his BA in psychology from Hendrix College, and his MA and PhD degrees in experimental psychology from the University of Arkansas.
+He also did graduate work at Indiana University, and postdoctoral work at Harvard University and the University of Michigan.
 He joined the faculty at Furman University in 1967 and was named the William R. Kenan, Jr. Professor of Psychology in 1998.
-In 2003, the American Psychological Foundation named its teaching award the Charles L. Brewer Distinguished Teaching of Psychology Award to honor his eminent contributions to education in psychology, indicating that “Charles Brewer epitomizes what this award stands for.”
-A symposium at the 2005 APA convention in Washington was titled “Affecting Eternity: Honoring the Contributions of Charles L. Brewer.”
-Dr. Brewer received a 2005 APA presidential citation “in recognition of his extraordinarily distinguished career and, through his teaching and personal example, for making psychology a household word across generations of students.”
+In 2003, APF named its teaching award the Charles L. Brewer Distinguished Teaching of Psychology Award to honor his eminent contributions to education in psychology, indicating that “Charles Brewer epitomizes what this award stands for.”
+A symposium at the 2005 APA convention in Washington, D.C., was titled “Affecting Eternity: Honoring the Contributions of Charles L. Brewer.”
+Brewer received a 2005 APA presidential citation “in recognition of his extraordinarily distinguished career and, through his teaching and personal example, for making psychology a household word across generations of students.”
 He has been a consultant on psychology curricula and on the teaching of psychology for many colleges and universities throughout the country.

-Dr. Koocher completed his BA degree in psychology at Boston University and his MA and PhD in clinical psychology at the University of Missouri, Columbia.
-From 1971 through 2001 he served successively as an intern, post-doctoral fellow, and ultimately as chief of psychology at Boston's Children's Hospital and Judge Baker Children's Center.
+Gerald Koocher completed his BA degree in psychology at Boston University, and his MA and PhD in clinical psychology at the University of Missouri, Columbia.
+From 1971 through 2001, he served successively as an intern, postdoctoral fellow and ultimately as chief of psychology at Boston's Children's Hospital and Judge Baker Children's Center.
 During this period he also served as a full-time faculty member (associate professor) at Harvard Medical School.
-In June 2001, Dr. Koocher became professor and dean of the School for Health Studies at Simmons College in Boston.
-Dr. Koocher has been elected a fellow of 12 divisions of the American Psychological Association and fellow of the American Association for the Advancement of Science.
+In June 2001, Koocher became professor and dean of the School for Health Studies at Simmons College in Boston.
+Koocher has been elected a fellow of 12 APA divisions and fellow of the American Association for the Advancement of Science.
 He is currently editor of the journal Ethics & Behavior, and previously served as editor of the Journal of Pediatric Psychology and The Clinical Psychologist.
 He has published more than 180 articles and book chapters, and authored or edited ten books.
-He served as president of the American Psychological Association in 2006.
+He served as APA president in 2006.

 Norman Anderson, PhD

-Dr. Anderson is the chief executive officer and executive vice president of the American Psychological Association.
-Dr. Anderson is the former and founding associate director of the National Institutes of Health (NIH) in charge of behavioral and social sciences research, and was the first director of the NIH Office of Behavioral and Social Sciences Research.
-Dr. Anderson served for more than 12 years as a professor at Duke University Medical School, and for a short time at the Harvard School of Public Health.
-Dr. Anderson holds a PhD in clinical psychology from the University of North Carolina at Greensboro; he completed his clinical internship at Brown University School of Medicine, and his post-doctoral training in psychophysiology and aging at Duke University Medical School.
+Norman Anderson is APA's chief executive officer and executive vice president.
+Anderson is the former and founding associate director of the National Institutes of Health in charge of behavioral and social sciences research, and was the first director of the NIH Office of Behavioral and Social Sciences Research.
+Anderson served for more than 12 years as a professor at Duke University Medical School, and for a short time at the Harvard School of Public Health.
+Anderson holds a PhD in clinical psychology from the University of North Carolina at Greensboro.
+He completed his clinical internship at Brown University School of Medicine, and his postdoctoral training in psychophysiology and aging at Duke University Medical School.

 David H. Barlow, PhD

-Dr. Barlow is founder and director emeritus of the Center for Anxiety and Related Disorders at Boston University, where he is also professor of psychology and psychiatry.
+David Barlow is founder and director emeritus of the Center for Anxiety and Related Disorders at Boston University, where he is also professor of psychology and psychiatry.
 He received his PhD from the University of Vermont in 1969.
 He has published more than 500 articles and chapters, and more than 60 books and clinical manuals, mostly in the areas of anxiety and related emotional disorders, sexual problems, and clinical research methodology.
-He is chair of the American Psychological Association Task Force on Psychological Intervention Guidelines, as well as a member of the DSM-IV Task Force of the American Psychiatric Association.
+He was chair of APA's Task Force on Psychological Intervention Guidelines, as well as a member of the DSM-IV Task Force of the American Psychiatric Association.
 He was formerly professor of psychiatry at the University of Mississippi Medical Center, and professor of psychiatry and psychology at Brown University; he founded clinical psychology internships in both settings.
 He was also distinguished professor in the Department of Psychology at the University at Albany, State University of New York.